 We claim that $\{z\}=K_{c_0}\cap\Sigma(z)=K_{c_0}\cap I_{c_0}$.
 Indeed, assume by contradiction the existence of another $x\in K_{c_0}\cap I_{c_0}$.
 By our assumption on $\cU$, the point $x$ is not fixed by $P$.
 Since the orbit of $x$ under $Y$ and $Y'$ coincide we know that the successive intersection points of the orbit of $x$ with $I_{c_0}(z)$ are monotone.
 Without loss of generality we can suppose that $x>z$ and that for every $k\geq 0$

-for every $k\geq 0$.
 This sequence of elements of $K_{c_0}$ must converge to a fixed point $y$ of $P$.
 So it must be equal to $z$, which then has to belong to $K_l$.
 As we showed above, this is absurd.

 Now we can use Lemma \ref{orbitesconfinees}.
 If $c$ is close enough to $c_0$ then there exists $x\in K_c\cap\cU$, and its full orbit $\OO_Y(x)$ is contained inside $\cU$.
-Using one more time the vector field $Y'$ we see that the sequence $(P^n(x)))_{n\in\N}$ is monotone in $I_c(z)$ and thus accumulates to a fixed point $y$ of $P$.
+Using one more time the vector field $Y'$ we see that the sequence $(P^n(x))_{n\in\N}$ is monotone in $I_c(z)$ and thus accumulates to a fixed point $y$ of $P$.
 This contradicts the fact that $z$ is the unique fixed point of $P$ inside $\Sigma(z)$. \end{proof}